Czocha Castle: History

 After World War II, the castle was ransacked several times, both by soldiers of the Red Army, and Polish thieves, who came to the so-called Recovered Territories from central and eastern part of the country.
 Pieces of furniture and other goods were stolen, and in the late 1940s and early 1950s, the castle was home to refugees from Greece (see Greek Civil War).
 In 1952, Czocha was taken over by the Polish Army.
 Used as a military vacation resort, it was erased from official maps.
 The castle has been open to the public since September 1996 as a hotel and conference centre.

 The complex was featured in several movies and television series, including a popular 1963 comedy, Gdzie jest generał?
 (Where is the General?), Legenda, The Hexer (film), The Hexer (TV series), Beyond Sherwood Forest, Spellbinder, The Secret of the Cipher Fortress and First Love.

 In 2012, the castle was voted as one of the "New Seven Wonders of Poland" in an annual National Geographic Poland plebiscite.

-Since 2014 the castle is also used as a setting for College of Wizardry, a live action role-playing game (LARP) that takes place in their own universe and can be compared to Harry Potter.
+Since 2014 the castle has also been used as a setting for College of Wizardry, a live action role-playing game (LARP) that takes place in their own universe and can be compared to Harry Potter.
 There was a hiatus in 2019 after ongoing issues within its founding organization threatened to end the series.
 However, a crowdfunding action saved the LARP and a new organizing team has continued organizing events at the castle.
 It has also been used as the site for the EU4 Grandest Lan 2023 event, officially hosted by Paradox Interactive.